abhishekpaul11/COMS-E6111-query-expansion/README.md

 #### update_query()

 It sorts the updated query vector by their weights in descending order and maps them to the respective query terms.
-Picks the top n terms and adds it to the original query and then sorts the entire query by weights retaining the order of the original query, and returns this new query.
+It then picks the top n terms and adds it to the original query and then sorts the entire query by weights retaining the order of the original query, and returns this new query.

 ## Query Expansion Method